szehiml/szehiml.github.io/_pages/about.md

 ---
+layout: single
 permalink: /
-title: "About Me"
 author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
+title:
 ---

+# About

 I am a theoretical particle physicist interested in a diverse set of topics in high-energy theory, phenomenology, astrophysics, and cosmology.
 Much of my research focuses on understanding how ideas in beyond-the-Standard-Model (BSM) physics can be tested through experiments and observations.
 I am currently a postdoctoral scholar at UC Berkeley and a visiting scholar at UC San Diego, supported by the [Network for Neutrinos, Nuclear Astrophysics, and Symmetries (N3AS)](https://n3as.berkeley.edu/).